 All teachers employed by the School are qualified to teach in NSW.
-Additionally, all teachers at this School who are responsible for delivering the curriculum are accredited with NESA.
-Effective from October 2007, the minimum qualification for a teacher in a systemic school in the Diocese of Broken Bay is a four year teaching degree.
+Additionally, all teachers at this School who are responsible for delivering the curriculum are accredited with NESA and hold a Working with Children Check.

-Teachers at this School are either accredited as conditional, provisional or proficient as defined by the NSW Teacher Accreditation Act 2004.
+Teachers at this School are either accredited as conditional, provisional, proficient or highly accomplished as defined by the NSW Teacher Accreditation Act 2004.
 Accreditation at the levels of Highly Accomplished and Lead teacher are voluntary.
-The number of teachers within the Diocesan Schools System (systemic schools) at these levels is as follows:
+The number of teachers within the Catholic Schools Broken Bay in our 44 schools at these levels is as follows: